hyllbd/Efficient_Graph_Similarity_Computation/feature-augmentation/README.md

 ## k-length closed-circle feature augmentation related settings:

-When using feature-augmentation for experiments, pleaes go to the folder feature-augmentation and refer to [feature-augmentation README](https://github.com/hyllbd/Efficient_Graph_Similarity_Computation/blob/main/feature-augmentation/README.md) for more training details.
+pleaes go to the folder EGSC-T and the folder EGSC-KD to train the teacher model and student model (through knowledge distillation) seperately.

-We have propose four feature-augmentation approach, which are FCE (fast Closed-Circle Existence), FCC (fast Closed-Circle Counting), RCC (Real Close-Circle Existence) and RCE (Real Closed-Circle Counting) approach.

 ```
 --feature-aug 1 FCE (fast Closed-Circle Existence) approach